kippt/kippt-safari/README.md

 You can load the development version of the extension from Safari's extension builder.

-Official build is available at [http://addons.kippt.com.s3.amazonaws.com/safari/kippt-safari.safariextz](http://addons.kippt.com.s3.amazonaws.com/safari/kippt-safari.safariextz) (updated automatically)
+Official build is available at [http://addons.kippt.com/safari/kippt-safari.safariextz](http://addons.kippt.com/safari/kippt-safari.safariextz) (updated automatically)

-## TODO
+## Distribution

-* Search for clips
+1. Update version number to Info.plist
-* Add keyboard shortcut (e.g. cmd+shift+k)
+2. Update manifest file for automatic updates